Garage Door Not Closing After Cleaning Sensor? Here’s the Real Fix

 • Increase frequency if your garage collects dust, dirt, or pet hair

-• Do a quick check after storms or seasonal changes common in many U.S. areas
+• Do a quick check after storms or seasonal changes common in many U.S. regions

 Quick Maintenance Tips for Homeowners

-• Check sensor alignment visually—both should face each other directly
+• Visually confirm both sensors face each other directly

-• Make sure indicator lights are steady, not blinking
+• Make sure indicator lights stay steady, not blinking

 • Keep the sensor area clear of storage items or clutter

-• Inspect wires occasionally for looseness or wear
+• Check wires occasionally for looseness or wear

-• Test your garage door monthly to catch issues early
+• Test the door monthly to catch small issues early

 Conclusion

-Dealing with a garage door not closing after cleaning sensor can feel frustrating, but most problems are small and fixable.
-From misaligned sensors to leftover residue or minor wiring issues, understanding the root cause makes troubleshooting simple and stress-free.
+Dealing with a garage door that won’t close after cleaning the sensors can feel frustrating, but most causes are small and fixable.
+From misalignment to leftover residue or a loose wire, understanding the root cause makes troubleshooting simple and stress-free.

-Taking the time to clean, check, and maintain your sensors not only restores your door’s function but also protects your home and family from potential hazards.
+Taking the time to clean, check, and maintain your sensors doesn’t just restore your door’s function — it protects your home and family from real hazards.
 These small, consistent habits prevent bigger headaches down the road.
+If your sensors are prone to picking up dust or sun glare often, a garage door sensor guard can make that upkeep even easier.

 FAQs